 - 1/4 Cup sugar

 - For the chutney: Combine all ingredients in a nonreactive saucepan, such as stainless steel, and cook over low heat until all ingredients have broken down and formed a thick sauce, about 1 hour.
-Chill before serving.
+I use a potato masher to press on the tomato mixture about three times during the cooking process, just to combine the ingredients better.
+Bring to room temperature or refrigerate before serving.
 Chutney may be stored in the refrigerator for up to two weeks.

 Lamb Sliders with Tomato Chutney…It’s What’s for Dinner.